Temporary road closure for Little Goose Dam due to maintenance work

 |0

-This work, Temporary road closure for Little Goose Dam due to maintenance work, by CPO Matthew Cole, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Temporary road closure for Little Goose Dam due to maintenance work, by Noe Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT